maciakl/gopher/README.md

 ```
 Then create a `.env` file in the project directory with your Github token.
 Gopher automatically puts that file into your project's `.gitignore` for you so you don't accidentally commit it with your code.

-Alternatively you can set the `GITHUB_TOKEN` environment variable on your system.
+Alternatively, if you give the token permission to all your repos, you can set the `GITHUB_TOKEN` environment variable on your system and have it available for all your projects.

 ### Generate a Scoop Manifest